nicwest/site/content/pages/cv.md

 * Predominately perl and python

 **2009 - 2010:** Web Development Assistant @ Random House
-*Random House is large book publisher that required alot of micro sites and internal tools*
+*Random House is large book publisher that required a lot of micro sites and internal tools*

 * Built small websites for authors, or book launches.